electronegativity and bond character

 Compound Difference in electronegativity Bonding present

-The electrons in the H-F bond will be most located towards the fluorine atom due to its large electronegativity value
+The electrons in the H-F bond will be mostly located towards the fluorine atom due to its large electronegativity value

 Key Points